-Family lawyer, Susan Snook, examines the role of CAFCASS in children proceedings.
-Susan is available on 01793 615011.
+Swindon Family Lawyer, Catherine Smith, examines the role of CAFCASS in children proceedings.
+Catherine is available on 01793 615011.
 You can also contact her by email, or by completing the Contact Form at the foot of this page.

 What is CAFCASS?

 CAFCASS is an acronym for the Children and Family Court Advisory and Support Service, which is a non-departmental public body whose aim is to promote the welfare of children and families involved in proceedings in the family court.
 CAFCASS employees are social workers but are ‘court’ social workers, distinct from those employed by local authorities.
 In family proceedings, they are treated as the experts when it comes to the child, and a child’s needs, and are officially styled ‘Family Court Advisers’ (FCA).

 CAFCASS acts independently of all parties in the case, including the mother and father of the child.
 CAFCASS will aim to find out what the child wants and needs, and inform the court and the other parties in the case of their findings.

 How do CAFCASS find out what the child wants and needs?

 CAFCASS will first look at the nature of the application made to the court, before checking whether the family has previously been involved with the police or social services.
 If so, they will request details.
 The case will also be screened for urgent child protection needs.